Christiane Hoppmann

 Research

-Dr. Hoppmann examines when and for whom social relationships and goals promote or undermine health and wellbeing.
+Dr. Hoppmann examines how social relationships and goals promote health and wellbeing.
 Her projects focus on everyday processes using novel daily life assessments (‘time-sampling’) in combination with stress markers and objectively measured health behaviors.
-She seeks to better understand how everyday processes accumulate over time and end up shaping longer term health trajectories.

 Publications